Lincoln Corporation Waterworks: Implementation

-The council finally adopted the 1858 act in 1866, despite further public opposition, and the council became a local board of health.
-This led to the abolishion of the lighting and paving commission, and although the council appointed three consultants, progress was slow, although a number of new covered drains had been constructed by this time.
+The council finally adopted the Local Government Act 1858 in 1866, despite further public opposition, and the council became a local board of health.
+This led to the abolition of the lighting and paving commission, and although the council appointed three consultants, progress was slow, although a number of new covered drains had been constructed by this time.
 Things got really bad in 1870, when Joseph Shuttleworth had to close his factory because the workers could no longer abide the stench of the river.
 A government inspector visited the city soon afterwards, but his report was less than impartial, which stirred up those who were against sanitary reform.
 However, in 1876, the Local Government Board took legal action against the corporation, and a contract to construct underground sewerage was awarded in September 1876.
 The contractor became bankrupt, but the scheme was eventually completed in 1881.
 The sewers drained to a sewage pumping station on the south side of the Sincil Dyke, where some filters were constructed, and the sewage was pumped to a sewage farm, which was part of Canwick Manor Farm, by Washingborough Road.